-The purposes of this corporation are to maintain an association of persons interested in books and libraries, to focus public attention on library services, facilities, and needs; to strengthen and expand library services and to stimulate the use of the library facilities as a resource center for the community; and to assist the board and staff with suggestions that are deemed helpful.
+The purposes of this corporation are to maintain an association of persons interested in books and libraries; to focus public attention on library services, facilities, and needs; to strengthen and expand library services; to stimulate the use of the library facilities as a resource center for the community; and to assist the board and staff with suggestions that are deemed helpful.

-From its beginnings, a major activity of the FOL has been planned events for sales of donated used books to raise funds to support Library needs.
-In addition to the planned events, for at least 12 years, the FOL has sponsored an ongoing sale of donated, used books and magazines available from a small set of shelves whenever the Library is open.
+From its beginnings, a major activity of the Friends of the Library (FOL) has been events for sales of donated used books to raise funds to support Library needs.
+In addition to the events, the FOL has sponsors an ongoing sale of donated, used books and magazines available from a small set of shelves whenever the Library is open.

 Another activity sponsored by the FOL since its beginnings, sometimes with the financial help of the Library program budget, is programs on various topics of public interest.
 The FOL has also partnered with the Library and the Oregon Council of Humanities (OCH) for programs offered by scholars and experts through their catalog of speakers.